Skip to next element

 As long as a product is hemp-derived and maintains a concentration of Delta-9 THC at or below 0.3%, it’s considered federally legal.
 This loophole has led to the development and sale of a variety of hemp-derived THC products that comply with these regulations while still producing the classic psychoactive effects associated with smoked cannabis.

-Some states have strict regulations and have banned the use and sale of delta-9 THC products altogether, regardless of their source, which is why it’s important that you check with your local laws before making a THC order.
+Some states have strict regulations and have banned the use and sale of Delta-9 THC products altogether, regardless of their source, which is why it’s important that you check with your local laws before making a THC order.

 The following states and Washington, D.C have legalized the recreational use of cannabis, allowing adults to purchase and consume cannabis products legally: